Perfect Tips Of Growing Rosemary In A Container

 8. It May Help Lower Your Blood Sugar

-If left untreated, high blood sugar can harm your eyes, heart, kidneys, and neurological system.
+High blood sugar can harm your eyes, heart, kidneys, and neurological system if left untreated.
 As a result, patients with diabetes must carefully monitor their blood sugar levels.

-Compounds in rosemary tea have been demonstrated in studies to lower blood sugar levels, suggesting that rosemary could help manage high blood sugar in people with diabetes.
+Studies have demonstrated that compounds in rosemary tea lower blood sugar levels, suggesting that rosemary could help manage high blood sugar in people with diabetes.

 9. It May Protect Vision And Eye Health